Allisterh/panel-lp-replication-panel-local-projections/README.md

 * Ziwei Mei, Liugang Sheng, Zhentao Shi (2025), "Nickell Bias in Panel Local Projection," *Journal of International Economics*. [[arxiv:2302.13455](https://arxiv.org/abs/2302.13455)].

+* `paper_summary.pdf` is a minimum non-technical summary of the paper.

 The replication code is written in R.

 ## Repository Structure and Replication Overview